bpires/handbook/js/index.md

 }
 ```

-Any code that want to use this function will use the `await` keyword right before the function:
+Any code that wants to use this function will use the `await` keyword right before the function:

 ```js
 const data = await getData()